JesShiru/Banking-Transaction-System/README.md

    cd Banking-Transaction-System
    ```
 ### 3. Set Up the Database
-- Open MySQL Workbench and connect to your MySQL server using the root credentials.
+- **Open MySQL Workbench** and connect to your MySQL server using the root credentials.
-- Run the SQL script located in the database/ folder to set up the required database and tables:
+- **Run the SQL script** located in the database/ folder to set up the required database and tables:
     SOURCE path/to/database_script.sql;
-- Update the config.py or config.json file (if available) with the following details:
+- **Update the config.py or config.json file** (if available) with the following details:
   Database name
   Host (e.g., localhost)
   Port (default: 3306)
   Username and password for the database connection

 ### Accessing MySQL Workbench
 Use MySQL Workbench to view, query, and manage the database.
 Connect using the credentials provided during installation.

 ## Step-by-Step Procedure to Run Scripts
 Follow these steps to execute the scripts in the correct order:

 ### Step 1: Open tablescripts.sql
-Open MySQL Workbench and connect to your MySQL Server.
+- Open MySQL Workbench and connect to your MySQL Server.
-In the Navigator, ensure you are connected to the correct MySQL instance.
+- In the Navigator, ensure you are connected to the correct MySQL instance.
-Open the file tablescripts.sql located in the repository's sql/ folder.
+- Open the file tablescripts.sql located in the repository's sql/ folder.
-Use the menu: File > Open SQL Script.
+- Use the menu: File > Open SQL Script.
-Execute the script to create the database and tables:
+- Execute the script to create the database and tables:
    Copy code
    SOURCE path/to/tablescripts.sql;
-Verify the database and tables are created:
+- Verify the database and tables are created:
-sql
    Copy code
    SHOW DATABASES;
    USE your_database_name;
    SHOW TABLES;

 ### Step 2: Run insertstatements.sql
-Open the insertstatements.sql script in MySQL Workbench.
+- Open the insertstatements.sql script in MySQL Workbench.
-Execute the script to insert sample data into the database:
+- Execute the script to insert sample data into the database:
    Copy code
    SOURCE path/to/insertstatements.sql;
-Verify the data was inserted successfully:
+- Verify the data was inserted successfully:
    Copy code
    SELECT * FROM customers;
    SELECT * FROM accounts;

 ### Step 3: Run storedprocedures.sql
-Open the storedprocedures.sql file in MySQL Workbench.
+- Open the storedprocedures.sql file in MySQL Workbench.
-Execute the script to create stored procedures:
+- Execute the script to create stored procedures:
-sql
    Copy code
    SOURCE path/to/storedprocedures.sql;
-Verify the stored procedures are created:
+- Verify the stored procedures are created:
-sql
    Copy code
    SHOW PROCEDURE STATUS WHERE Db = 'your_database_name';

 ### Step 4: Test Stored Procedures

 ### Step 5: Run Additional Scripts (Optional)
 If there are other scripts (e.g., for views, triggers, or reports), follow the same process:

-Open the script in MySQL Workbench.
+- Open the script in MySQL Workbench.
-Execute it using the Run Script button or the SOURCE command.
+- Execute it using the Run Script button or the SOURCE command.

 ## Contributing
 We welcome contributions!
 Please follow these steps: